nebari-dev/nebari/docs/source/admin_guide/backup.md

 tar -cvf <custom_name>.tar .
 ```

 The preferred naming scheme includes a year-month-day, example `2021-04-23_home_backup.tar`.
-The user can utilize multi-backups through this step.
+You can utilize multi-backups through this step.
 This step takes several minutes depending on the size of the home directories.

 ### Upload to block storage

-Once this is complete, the user uploads the tar file to S3 using the AWS command-line tool:
+Once this is complete, upload the tar file to S3 using the AWS command-line tool:

 ```shell
 aws s3 cp 2021-04-23.tar s3://<your_bucket_name>/backups/2021-04-23.tar